dcos/dcos-images/README.md

 the pull request with bug fixes.
 If they just want to retrigger the tests due to potential test flakiness, they should push a new commit to do so, which would include a change to publish_and_test_config.yaml with the field 'publish_dcos_images_after: never' to avoid rebuilding identical new images.

+## Running Locally

+This code can be executed locally by following theose steps:

+1) Add a your ssh public key to your AWS account
+2) Change `ssh_key_name` (of the ssh key used in step 1) https://github.com/dcos/dcos-images/blob/master/flatcar-linux/2303.3.1/aws/DCOS-2.0.2/docker-18.06.3/cluster_profile.tfvars#L8
+4) Add your ssh private key to your terminal session via `ssh-add yourkey`
+3) Installing Terraform `tfenv install 0.11.14`
+4) Execution of intgeration tests can be disabled in: https://github.com/dcos/dcos-images/blob/master/flatcar-linux/2303.3.1/aws/DCOS-2.0.2/docker-18.06.3/publish_and_test_config.yaml#L7
+5) Provisioning of a cluster is done by: `python3 -u build_test_publish_images.py flatcar-linux/2411.1.1/aws/DCOS-2.0.2/docker-18.06.3`